Interacting topological quantum chemistry of Mott atomic limits: Examples of classifications of MAL-induced band representation in 2D

 \section{Examples of classifications of MAL-induced band representation in 2D}

-We consider as an explicit example the double point group $C^D_{4v}$ ($4mm$ in Bilbao server notation \cite{BilbaoElcoro:ks5574}).
+We consider as an explicit example the double point-group $C^D_{4v}$ ($4mm$ in Bilbao server notation \cite{BilbaoElcoro:ks5574}).
 The space group is $P4mm$ (No. 99), and has three maximal Wyckoff positions: $1a$, $1b$, $2c$, see Fig.~\ref{fig:squarelattice}a.
 The symmetries of this group are \cite{CrystTables}

 We focus on Wyckoff positions $1a$ and $1b$, as it is not possible to define a single MAL out of two orbitals placed at the $2c$ positions without the breaking of some of the lattice symmetries.